Menu

 • Misleading correspondence such as sending you letters that appear to be from a government agency

-How Much Will It Cost You to Hire a Florida Debt Collection Defense Attorney?
+How Much Will It Cost You to Hire a Florida Debt Collection Defense Attorney for Legal Representation?

 Many Florida debt collection defense attorneys offer an initial free consultation where you can get answers to your questions and learn what it will cost you to proceed with their legal representation.
 Possibilities include a flat fee, an hourly fee or a percentage of what the attorney saves you.
 In some instances, the court may order your creditor to pay your attorney fees.

 One of the reasons to hire an attorney is to save money rather than spend more.
+Understanding legal costs is crucial, as they can significantly impact your decision to hire an attorney.
 You are doing yourself a great disservice not to speak with an attorney about the options available to you and the cost of legal representation.

 Should You Consider Bankruptcy?